AI-Generated Study Guide

 • Implement rate limiting

-Payment Systems Integration 6 Questions
+2. Payment Systems Integration

 Essential for handling European payment systems and ensuring secure, compliant transactions

-1. How would you implement idempotency in payment processing?
+Q1: How would you implement idempotency in payment processing?

 I would implement idempotency using a unique identifier (idempotency key) for each payment request.
 Here's the approach: